Holiday house

 Description of the Barn

-Upstairs are two bedrooms "en-suite".
+Upstairs there are two bedrooms "en-suite".
 One bathroom has a toilet, sink and bath, the other a toilet, sink and shower.
 Both bedrooms have a double bed.

 Weather